GENERIC SCHOOL BUSINESS ATTRIBUTES

-Ask someone in business what they want from a Business School graduate, and there is a good chance one or more of the University graduate attributes will be included in their response.
+Ask someone in business what they want from a Business School graduate, and there is a good chance one or more of the GENERIC BUSINESS SCHOOL ATTRIBUTES will be included in their response.

-All Business School programs are designed to support students in developing professionally relevant skills, including the application of discipline knowledge.
-Without the generic skills listed above, discipline knowledge can not be applied in a meaningful manner.
+All Business School programs are designed to support students in developing professionally relevant attributes, including the application of discipline knowledge.
+Without the generic attributes listed above, discipline knowledge cannot be applied in a meaningful manner.

-Along with the good teaching and overall satisfaction questions and scales in the unit of study evaluation (USE), course experience questionnaire (CEQ) and student course experience questionnaire (SCEQ), graduate attributes (or generic skills) are a common indicator of effective learning and teaching in many contexts.
+Along with the good teaching and overall satisfaction questions and scales in the unit of study evaluation (USE), course experience questionnaire (CEQ) and student course experience questionnaire (SCEQ), generic attributes are a common indicator of effective learning and teaching in many contexts.